Both Olathe libraries will be closed Sunday, May 27 and Monday, May 28 in observance of the Memorial Day Holiday. Enjoy the long weekend!

 Libraries have always been places for people to learn and create.
 A Makerspace is a physical extension of that idea.
 Specialized equipment is provided in this DIY space where people can gather to create, invent and learn.

-The Olathe Public Library Makerspace equipment is funded by the Olathe Public Library Foundation & the Friends of the Library.
+The Olathe Public Library Makerspace equipment is funded in part by the Olathe Public Library Foundation & the Friends of the Library.

 Below are some recommended resources and video tutorials to point you in the right direction.